| Some

 eminently logical arguments for building our economies around the

+needs of communities, not corporations.
 Hailed as an "eco-bible" by Time magazine, E.F.

 Schumacher's riveting, richly researched statement on sustainability